ZhongYingkc/newest/content/authors/admin/_index.md

 # Interests to show in About widget
 interest:
-  - User Experience
+  - User Experience Design
   - Human-Computer Interaction
-  - Virtual Reality
+  - VR, AR and XR

 # Education to show in About widget
 education: